lhovon/how2sde/README.md

 ```

 ## Shell 102

 Learn to use `ssh` - the secure shell - to remotely connect to systems.
 In practice you will often do this.
-For example, you connect to the production server from you laptop, or you connect to a crazy datacenter cluster from your laptop to run a computationally intensive job. ssh will drop you into an interactive shell.
+For example, you connect to the production server from you dev laptop, or you connect to a crazy datacenter cluster to run a computationally intensive job. ssh will drop you into an interactive shell on the target machine.

 To practice this, I suggest playing [these capture the flag games](https://overthewire.org/wargames/).
 This will have a dual purpose to practice your shell-fu as well as learn about security topics, should you want to specialize into that after.
 The world of security is extremely cool and you can do security a both an extremely low level (reverse engineering binaries, finding and exploiting security vulnerabilities in code) where you'll learn to read ans speak hex fluently, or at a very high institutional policy level, and anything in between.